 -- BOOK PACKAGING

-Excerpt from award winning essay "The Palmer Method," Southwest Review, 2007
+Excerpt from "The Palmer Method," Southwest Review, 2007 (Best Nonfiction Essay)

 "From Canada, in cursive to die for, mother narrated for me the turbulent weather blowing in from across the twenty-five mile wide lake in front of our house.
 She told me about grey herons and screech owls and flying squirrels and fire flies that coasted right by her window.
 So many delicious words, so many exquisitely formed letters.
 I read, in her steady, always fully legible script, about the long awaited arrival of each summer’s crops of Silver Queen sweet corn and Big Boy tomatoes; about the tradesmen (her charmingly antique term) we had known for decades who stopped by, unscheduled, to fix whatever needed fixing and never gave her a bill.
 There’s no denying that a certain yearning abides in my heart for one more letter from her, postmarked Lowbanks, Ontario, Canada, because the quality of her handwriting, regardless of the banality of the news she passed on, confirmed in an instant that she still had her wits about her, that the effort required to add a touch of graciousness to life still seemed worth making.